This is Chapter 4 of The Ultimate Guide to Opportunity Zone Investing

 On the other hand, Qualified Opportunity Funds can be either single-asset funds that invest in a single property or business, or multi-asset funds that invest in multiple properties across asset classes and geographies.

 Capital gains tax payments on a 1031 exchange can be deferred indefinitely.
 With Qualified Opportunity Funds, capital gains of the initial investment may be deferred until December 31, 2026.

 With 1031 exchanges, capital gains are reduced through a step-up in basis only upon death.
 With Qualified Opportunity Funds, the investor receives basis step-ups of 10 percent after 5 years and an additional 5 percent after 7 years, to account for a total available capital gains tax reduction of 15 percent.
 Note: the ability to achieve a 15 percent basis step-up expired after December 31, 2019.

 With a 1031 exchange, the investor owes capital gains tax on final sale of the asset.

-This may be the best benefit of an opportunity fund: zero capital gains tax is due on any appreciation of the opportunity fund investment upon sale, so long as the investment is held for at least 10 years.
+This may be the best benefit of investment in a Qualified Opportunity Fund: zero capital gains tax is due on any appreciation of the Qualified Opportunity Fund investment upon disposition, so long as the investment is held for at least 10 years.